 - As much as I love a good sunset and a good photo op, I can’t imagine doing that every night and there wasn’t as much to do during the day.

 - We found Fira a bit boring.
 Maybe we’re just not that much into sunsets.

 - Also, not a cheap destination.
 Unless you can afford the gorgeous places with terraces and pools, your accommodations won’t be as glamorous.

 - The island is very rocky and dry, similar to Mykonos.

 Once we disembarked, we got one of those shuttle bus deals that takes you and bunch of others directly to their hotels.
 As we didn’t feel like figuring out the logistics, this was an easier and quicker option.
 We also used buses to go to the beach and the airport.
-Cab is always an option too, but most likely it will cost a bit since the port is far from other towns.
+A cab is always an option too, but most likely, it will cost a bit since the port is far from other towns.

 The airport in Santorini is abysmal at best.
 It’s small, overcrowded and there is no air conditioning.
 Luckily, we were leaving in the evening, which made this more bearable.
-Not by much tho.
+Not by much though.